-In addition, the Company issued \$200.0 million aggregate principal amount of convertible subordinated notes ("2007 Convertible Notes") in March 2007.
+In addition, the Company issued \$200.0 million aggregate principal amount of convertible subordinated notes in March 2007.
 These 2007 Convertible Notes contain cash settlement provisions, which permit the application of the treasury stock method in determining potential share dilution of the conversion spread should the share price of the Company's common stock exceed \$9.52.
-It has been the Company's historical practice to cash settle the principal and interest components of convertible debt instruments, and it is the Company's intention to continue to do so in the future, including settlement of the 2007 Convertible Notes issued in March 2007.
-These shares have not been included in the computation of earnings per share for the fiscal year ended October 3, 2008 or September 28, 2007 as their effect would have been anti-dilutive.
+It has been the Company's historical practice to cash settle the principal and interest components of convertible debt instruments, and it is the Company's intention to continue to do so in the future.
+The convertible debt was anti-dilutive for the fiscal year ended October 3, 2008 and therefore was not included in the calculation of diluted earnings per share.